junkdog/graftt/README.md

   call to `bar()` inside the transplant will point to `Foo::bar$original` once applied.
 - **`@Graft.Mock`** to keep the compiler happy when you need to reference fields or methods in the target class.
 Mocked references point to target class after transplant.
+- **`@Graft.Annotations`** configures removal and updating of annotations.
+The default behavior copies all annotations from the transplant class and its symbol over to the recipient.
 - Any non-annotated methods or fields are copied over as-is.
 - All interfaces are copied over to recipient.